 The Kingdom of Saudi Arabia is transforming into one of the world’s most competitive economies and has long attracted workers from other countries.
+Skilled expats are usually managed in a fair but controlled way, are paid well and rewarded for their efforts.

 Expats working in Riyadh find themselves in the Saudi capital, a hub of commerce and industry.
 As the city’s infrastructure expands, so do opportunities in banking, construction, engineering, IT and medicine.

-Business etiquette in Riyadh
+Work culture in Riyadh

 Are you an expat living in Riyadh?